UCLA vs. Cal NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

+- UCLA's games this season have gone over 57.5 points eight of 11 times.

-- UCLA has combined with its opponents to put up more than 57.5 points in eight of 11 games this season.
+- Cal and its opponents have combined to score more than 57.5 points in three of 10 games this season.

 UCLA Stats and Trends

-- So far this season, the Bruins have been installed as favorites by a 7-point margin or more four times and are 3-1 ATS in those matchups.
+- This season, the Bruins have an against the spread record of 3-1 in their four games as a favorite of 6.5 points or more.

-- UCLA's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- UCLA's games this year have hit the over in 54.5% of its opportunities (six times in 11 games with a set point total).

-- UCLA is 7-4 against the spread and 7-4 overall this season when the team scores more than 21.1 points.
+- When UCLA records more than 21.1 points, it is 7-4 against the spread and 7-4 overall.

-- UCLA is 7-3 against the spread and 7-3 overall when the team churns out more than 354.4 yards.
+- In games that UCLA churns out more than 354.4 yards, the team is 7-3 against the spread and 7-3 overall.

-- The Bruins have turned the ball over 12 times this season, five fewer than the Golden Bears have forced (17).

 - Find the latest spread and moneyline odds for UCLA at SISportsbook.